Information for authors

 CEACCP uses ScholarOne (previously known as Manuscript Central) for the commissioning and tracking of articles.
 Once you have provisionally agreed with an Editor to write an article, you will be officially invited to write the article via ScholarOne.
 We will agree a timeframe for you to produce the article; this is normally 4 months from the commissioning date.
 The system will generate automatic email reminders for authors.
 Email reminders will be sent at 2 months and 1 month from the agreed date.
 A reminder will also be sent when an article is due.
 Authors will have access to their own Author centre on ScholarOne, where they can track the progress of their article through the reviewing and publishing process.

 CEACCP has administrative support provided within the Royal College of Anaesthetists, London.
-The contact at the Royal College of Anaesthetists is Elena Fabbrani.
+The contacts at the Royal College of Anaesthetists are Elena Fabbrani and Anamika Trivedi.

 Correspondence regarding your article should be with the editor who originally commissioned your article.